Located right on Santa Monica Beach, within walking distance to the pier

-Steeped in history and loaded with luxurious, beach-y details
+This oceanfront hotel is steeped in history and loaded with luxurious, beach-y details.

-Right on the beach in Santa Monica, walking distance to its famed pier
+It’s right on the beach in Santa Monica, walking distance to its famed pier.

-Casa del Mar is right on the beach in the beach loving neighborhood of Santa Monica.
+Casa del Mar is right on the beach in the beach-loving neighborhood of Santa Monica.
 Farther north on Ocean Avenue (the nearest main road) locals run, walk their dogs, and do boot-camp exercises with personal trainers along the seaside cliffs in Palisades Park.
-The hotel is ideal for beach activities, but a bit farther from tourists attractions in Hollywood.
+The hotel is ideal for beach activities, but a bit farther from tourist attractions in Hollywood.

 Directly on Santa Monica State Beach

-15-minute walk from iconic Santa Monica Pier, with a Ferris wheel, video game arcade, and assorted carnival-style amusements
+15-minute walk from iconic Santa Monica Pier, which has a Ferris wheel, video game arcade, and assorted carnival-style amusements

 20-minute walk from famous Third Street Promenade, a pedestrian-only outdoor mall with shopping, a movie theater, and chain restaurants